promethivm-labs/Summa-Generativarum/Scar Archive/Scar Archive.md

+## What is a Scar Archive?

+A Scar Archive is a structured repository of post‑mortem artifacts describing system failures, mitigations, and their operational / normative implications.
+Each entry (“scar”) records the contextual metadata, narrative of what failed, technical mechanisms, resolution steps, metrics, legal/classification tags, and recommended operational actions.
+The archive is designed for traceability, auditing, learning, and repeatable ingestion into governance or automation systems.

+## Core purposes
+- Preserve institutional memory about incidents, mitigations, and trade‑offs.
+- Make decisions auditable and machine‑readable for governance or automated pipelines.
+- Surface systemic patterns across incidents to guide design, policy, and monitoring.
+- Support risk assessment, capacity planning, and escalation.

+## Scar Theory of Systems — concise description
+Scar Theory of Systems treats recorded failures and their fixes as first‑class signals about structural properties of a system.
+Instead of seeing scars as isolated bugs, the theory frames them as durable data points that reveal:
+- recurrent architectural weaknesses (patterns of scars),
+- normative constraints (policy, legal, consent) that interact with technical design, and
+- the trade‑offs operationalized in mitigation (latency vs. safety, compute vs. accuracy).

+By aggregating scars and their meta‑attributes, the theory enables systemic inference: you can predict likely failure modes, prioritize mitigations that address root causes rather than symptoms, and design governance that anticipates sociotechnical trade‑offs.

+## How a scar entry supports the theory
+- Metadata links incidents across layers (model, validation, governance, embodiment).
+- Narrative captures intent, context, and non‑technical effects (trust, comfort, legal risk).
+- Technical section encodes trigger, mechanism, and remediation so automation can detect/repeat tests.
+- Metrics & evaluation quantify impact and define acceptance criteria for fixes.
+- Legal/normative tags and classification inform operability and access controls.

+## Practical implications
+- Use the canonical template for consistency to enable automated analysis and alerts.
+- Track scars as signals for systemic change (design fixes, policy updates, training data curation).
+- Maintain ownership, review cadence, and escalation playbooks to operationalize lessons.
+- Treat scars as input to both technical roadmaps and governance frameworks.

+## When to create or escalate a scar
+- Any meaningful divergence between intended and observed system behavior.
+- Fixes that introduce trade‑offs (latency, compute, privacy) or legal exposures.
+- Recurring or cross‑system patterns suggesting a root cause.

+## Value to teams
+- Faster onboarding, reproducible audits, improved cross‑team communication, and reduced repeat failures through pattern detection and institutionalized remediation.

 ## Example Scar Entries — Demonstrative Samples

 Use these concise examples to illustrate how the canonical template maps to real entries across the archive's domains.